C. Vernon Cole

-Dr. C. Vernon Cole (November 12, 1922 – August 30, 2013) was a soil scientist known primarily for his work on nutrient cycling in agroecosystems.
+C. Vernon Cole (November 12, 1922 – August 30, 2013) was an American soil scientist known primarily for his work on nutrient cycling in agroecosystems.
 He was a member of Working Group II of the Intergovernmental Panel on Climate Change (IPCC) Second Assessment report, and the lead author of Chapter 23 “Agricultural Options for Mitigation of Greenhouse Gas Emissions”.
 The IPCC was awarded the Nobel Peace Prize in 2007.

 Biography

 Cole was born in Wenatchee, Washington to Frederick and Olive Cole.
 He was raised and educated in Stow, Massachusetts.
 He served as a member of the US Army in WWII in the Philippines and Japan.
 After the war, he obtained his B.S. in Chemistry (1947) and in M.S. in Agronomy (1948) from the University of Massachusetts, Amherst.
 Cole then went to Madison, Wisconsin and earned his Ph.D. in Soil Science from the University of Wisconsin, Madison, in 1950.
 Soon after, Cole settled in Fort Collins, Colorado, where he worked jointly for the Natural Resource Ecology Laboratory at Colorado State University and the Agricultural Research Service (USDA).
 He retired in 1993 and moved to Estes Park, CO.